 ESP-Now with ESPHome

-A web of lines
+A web

-is in Espresiff's words:
+ESP-Now is in Espresiff’s words:

 a wireless communication protocol defined by Espressif, which enables the direct, quick and low-power control of smart devices, without the need of a router

 The use-case here is battery-powered sensors.
 WiFi sensors take several seconds to start, connect, and send sensor measurements.
-Seconds don't sound like a long time, but it is quite a long time in the world of low-power sensors.
-ESP-Now doesn't need to negotiate a connection.
+Seconds don’t sound like a long time, but it is quite a long time in the world of low-power sensors.
+ESP-Now doesn’t need to negotiate a connection.
 It can just broadcast data.
-It seems well-suited for battery-powered sensors and would be great to use within ESPHome
+It seems well-suited for battery-powered sensors and would be great to use within ESPHome.

-projects doing so, though, and this will be a write-up of yet another way to do it.
+The issue is there isn’t an official component for ESP-Now yet.
+There are several projects doing so, though, and this will be a write-up of another way to do it.

 BOM